 As Benjamin Franklin once famously said, “Failure to prepare is preparation to fail.”
 All too often, businesses aren’t prepared when negative content hits their social media channels, and that can turn into a significant problem.
 Word travels fast over the internet, and the sooner you can slow the progression of negative or hostile posts and comments, the better your business will fare.

-Designing a brand reputation management plan for social media crises in advance will give you peace of mind and enable you to act fast and in a coordinated manner should you ever need to.
+Designing a brand or personal reputation management plan for social media crises in advance will give you peace of mind and enable you to act fast and in a coordinated manner should you ever need to.

 Image Credits: Pexels